-Okay Divas, Since the release of the awesome and inspiring Black Panther movie I felt motivated to do a post about the natural hair movement down to its roots!
-As noted by the title this will be all about the afro textured hair!
+Okay Divas, Since the release of the excellent and inspiring Black Panther movie I felt motivated to do a post about the natural hair movement down to its roots!
+As noted by the title this will be all about the afro-textured hair!

 “I Rock Rough and Stuff With My Afro Puffs”

-How The Civil Rights Movement Impacted Afro Hair & Style
+How the Civil Rights Movement Impacted Afro Hairstyles

-The Civil Rights Movement help create a new and refreshing outlook among The African American people.
-This ultimately resulted in a change of style with clothing and an appreciation of black beauty with emphasis on accepting and embracing natural hair.
+The Civil Rights Movement helped create a new and refreshing outlook among The African American people.
+This ultimately resulted in a change of style with clothing and an appreciation of black beauty with an emphasis on accepting and embracing natural hair.
 The “Black Is Beautiful” movement was created.
-Marking a return to natural untreated un-straightened – afro hair and afro hair extensions.

 The Embankment of The Afro Wigs

-However the Afro started to lose popularity in the late 70’s and early 80’s giving raise to the use of straightening tools and relaxers once again.
-By the 90’s Afro’s where not the norm or most popular hair style for African Americans.
-The Afro started to loose its radial edge.
+However, Afro started to lose popularity in the late ’70s, and early 80’s giving rise to the use of straightening tools and relaxers once again.
+By the 90’s Afro’s where not the norm or most popular hairstyle for African Americans.
+The Afro started to lose its radical edge.

 Thankfully as we hit the turn of the century the “Natural Hair Movement” was born and we begin to start embracing our natural hair textures and utilizing new and innovative hairstyles on items such as afro kinky .